Skip to content

 Biking and walking typically fall under the term active transportation, but any form of travel powered by the human body such as using a wheelchair, skateboarding, scootering, or roller-blading is active transportation as well.

-There are many community and individual benefits to active transportation, including increased wellness and social connectedness, travel cost savings, mobility independence, reduced environmental impact and improved air quality.
+There are many community and individual benefits to active transportation, including increased wellness and social connectedness, travel cost savings, mobility independence, reduced environmental impact, and improved air quality.
 Additionally, every time you opt to walk or bike rather than travel in your car, there is one less car on the road – making it easier for those who have to drive to get around.
+See the Utah Active Transportation Benefits Study for more information on benefits and best practices.

-The 2019-2050 Regional Transportation Plan (RTP) focuses on planning a bicycle network that is both safe and convenient for users.
-Where possible, family-friendly facilities that separate bicycles from vehicle traffic are planned.
-Additionally, the RTP focuses on regional connections to ensure that origins and destinations are conveniently linked along with improved connections to transportation services, such as bus and rail.
+The 2023-2050 Regional Transportation Plan (RTP) focuses on planning a bicycle network that is both safe and convenient for users.
+Where possible, family-friendly facilities that separate bicycles from vehicle traffic are planned in the style of similar projects such as Grant Avenue Promenade in Ogden and the Denver & Rio Grande Western Rail Trail in Weber & Davis Counties that fulfill regular trips and recreational uses.
+Additionally, the RTP focuses on regional connections to ensure that origins and destinations are conveniently linked together along with improved connections to transportation services, such as bus and rail.

-As the RTP is a long-range plan, planned active transportation projects identified in the RTP may evolve over time.
+Since the RTP is a long-range plan, envisioned active transportation projects identified in the RTP may evolve over time.
 During project development, context sensitive solutions will be considered to build out the preferred solution.
 Further jurisdiction coordination, deployment of interim designs, or phased implementation may be necessary until complete redesign or reconstruction of the roadway and active transportation facility occurs, and/or additional right-of-way can be acquired.

 For additional information regarding active transportation, please contact Hugh Van Wagenen and visit the Active Transportation Committee for the most up-to-date information on bicycle and pedestrian planning issues.